seaboyz/employee-reimbursement-system/README.md

 ![](./imgs/activity.jpg)

 ## Futuae Goals
-* as a admin,I can change the user role.
+* As the admin,I can change the user role.